 Providers may obtain vaccines free of charge from the Texas Vaccines for Children (TVFC) Program, for clients birth through 18 years old, and must not charge the client for the vaccines.
 Medicaid does not reimburse for vaccines that are available through TVFC.

 A THSteps medical checkup may include various laboratory tests appropriate to age and risk, including blood lead level, anemia screening, or other risk-based screenings such as hyperlipidemia.
 All laboratory tests (with the exception of screening for hyperlipidemia, type 2 diabetes, syphilis, HIV and point-of-care testing for blood lead level in the provider’s office) must be performed by the DSHS laboratory.
 Laboratory services are provided by DSHS at no cost to the provider.

-- Risk Based Screenings - Screenings performed based on risk assessments include screenings for type 2 diabetes, hyperlipidemia, gonorrhea and chlamydia, HIV, and syphilis.
+Risk Based Screenings-Screenings performed based on risk assessments include screenings for type 2 diabetes, dyslipidemia, gonorrhea and chlamydia, HIV, and syphilis.
 The specimen or client may be sent to the lab of the provider's choice, with the exception of gonorrhea and Chlamydia testing.
 These specimens must be sent to the DSHS laboratory.